Kerry Kersh: Television career

 In 2006 Kersh starred in the first season of Oxygen Network's hit reality show, Bad Girls Club.
 Kersh was an original cast member, appearing in all 21 episodes and the reunion special.
 She was involved in the infamous "Tipsy Ripsi" scene, in which fellow cast member Hripsime "Ripsi" Terzian physically attacked Kersh several times while intoxicated, ultimately leading to three physical altercations between them.
 Terzian also got into a physical confrontation with cast member Jodie Howell while she was sleeping, during which she threw furniture around the house.
 After feeling unsafe, Kersh and Howell ultimately decided that Terzian should be removed from the show.
 During the season, Kersh also attempted to revive her music career.
 Kersh's then boyfriend, now husband, David Kersh appeared on the show as moral support for Kersh, during the episode he visited her she stated she would not marry him; however, the two married later in 2009.
 In 2007 Kersh made a guest appearance in an episode of Bad Girls Club spin-off, Bad Girls Road Trip.

 In 2021 Kersh alongside her husband, were contestants on HGTV's reality game show, Battle on the Beach, which they won.

 Personal life

-Kersh was once married to country singer Daryle Singletary.
+Harvick became married to Daryle Singletary in 1995.
 In 2009, Kersh married country singer David Kersh in Comanche, Texas.
 They have two children together and still maintain residence in Comanche.

 As of 2025, Kersh and her husband are now interior designers and realtors.